 How to understand Roo Analytics

 This guide explains the metrics and sections on the Roo Analytics page.
-Use it to understand what each number means, how it is calculated, and how to interpret it for your business.
+Use it to understand what each number means, how it's calculated, and how to interpret the data for your business.

 Getting Started